bspaans/python-mingus/sphinx_build/html/_sources/doc/wiki/tutorialFluidsynth.txt

 === Panning, Modulation and Other Control Change Commands ===

 `panning(channel, value)` and `modulation(channel, value)` are shortcuts to the `control_change(channel, control, value)` function added for your convenience.
 There are more control change commands however.
-You can find tables by googling, but know that !FluidSynth ignores some of the commands.
+You can find tables by googling, but know that FluidSynth ignores some of the commands.

 ----